nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 Now that I know what problem I want to solve, I'll need a metric to tell me when I've solved it.

 ## Deciding on a benchmark
-Determining whether or not the model is performant seems obvious: Either it detects the potholes under the stated conditions or it doesnt, right?
+Determining whether or not the model is performant seems trivial: Either it detects the potholes under the stated conditions or it doesnt, right?

 Kinda... but there's a couple of questions that need answers: